ajyuan/Monitori/README.md

 **botid:** This is the Monitori's user id.
 It's used for ignoring bot messages in userMap. <br />
 **prefix:** Sets the character that commands must be preceded by in ordered to be recognized as a command by Monitori. <br />
 **filters:** Any messages with these prefixes will be ignored.
 This is useful for ignoring bot commands, etc. <br />
-**dynamicPoints** Enables or disables Monitori's seniment based point system, which rewards points dynamically based on the determined sentiment of a user's messages.
+**dynamicPoints:** Enables or disables Monitori's seniment based point system, which rewards points dynamically based on the determined sentiment of a user's messages.
 Disable to have points rewarded purely on a message volume basis.
 (1pt awarded for every message sent). <br />
-**awardThreshold** Used for Dynamic Points.
+**awardThreshold:** Used for Dynamic Points.
 Monitori will calculate the cumulative sentiment of queued messages and compare it to each award threshold to determine how many points to award per message.
 Each threshold is a lower bound. *Note: This value must be given specified in sorted order, from least to greatest.
 This array must be the same size as awardAmount*<br />
-**awardAmount** Used for Dynamic Points.
+**awardAmount:** Used for Dynamic Points.
 If a given user's message queue is lower bounded by a given award threshold, Monitori will use the index of that threshold to map to this array. *Note: This array must be the same size as awardThreshold* <br />
 **autopayThreshold:** Monitori will automatically process all messages in a user's log after it reaches this number of messages.
 Higher threshold is recommended for more accurate seniment analysis.
 Lower threshold is recommended if you want to reduce memory usage.
 Set to 0 to disable (score must be manually calculated using $score or $refresh). <br />
-**sortThreshold** This number defines the guild size at which Monitori will switch from Insertion Sort to Merge Sort for generating leaderboard. <br />
+**sortThreshold:** This number defines the guild size at which Monitori will switch from Insertion Sort to Merge Sort for generating leaderboard. <br />

 # Notes
 * While Monitori is capable of analyzing text emoticons, it is not able to analyze emojis.
 Because of this, it is recommended to disable automatic emoticon to emoji conversion (located in Settings > Text & Images) for best results.